How to Publish a Signed Succession

 cd <reponame>

-A new Digital Succession Identifier (DSI) will be printed.
-Take note of this DSI, as it is used to identify the digital succession by other websites and software.
+A new Document Succession Identifier (DSI) will be printed.
+Take note of this DSI, as it is used to identify the document succession by other websites and software.

 Note